iExploreSTEM Returns to McCall

-Explore science, technology, engineering, and math with regional professionals with hands on activities for all ages.
-Festival visitors will be able to try their hand at as many or as few activities as strike their fancy.
+Explore science, technology, engineering, and math through hands on activities for all ages.
 The festival is free and will challenge you to think, make you laugh, sometimes get you dirty, and always be lots of fun.

 Support Idaho students.
 See what they have been doing in science.